Holiday Break: "The Grim Reaper" - Nate Boone Craft

 So oftentimes, in an effort to escape racial violence, they too sought out Detroit for a chance at a better life.

+It was true, The people of Detroit were really living the American dream.
 They earned good money, had a steady, reliable job, and overall, life was good.

 The city was clean and prosperous, there were plenty of jobs, and there was a hell of a lot of money moving hands in the metro area.

-However, as the years went on, the rise of technology reduced the need for manual labor, and many factory jobs were outsourced to other countries and states where labor was cheaper.
+However, as the years went on, the rise of technology reduced the need for manual labor. and many factory jobs were outsourced to other countries and states where labor was cheaper.

 In addition, foreign automaker competition, specifically in countries like Japan, Korea, and Germany, threatened the American car market.